Worst-Case Complexity of High-Order Algorithms for Pareto-Front Reconstruction: Introduction

 For the solution of Problem~\eqref{prob}, where we want to simultaneously minimize a number of conflicting objective functions, a common approach is represented by the so-called descent methods.
 They are characterized by the use of suitable directions that allow all objective functions to decrease when using an appropriate stepsize.
 Such a paradigm generates a sequence of points converging, over appropriate subsequences, to a Pareto-stationary point.

 In particular, for first-order descent methods, a steepest descent method was originally proposed in~\cite{fliege:2000}, computing a descent direction by minimizing a first-order model with second-order regularization.
 When the gradients of the objective functions are Lipschitz continuous, the stationarity violation was proved in~\cite{fliege:2019,lapucci:2024} to converge to zero at a $\bigO{k^{-1/2}}$ rate and provide a worst-case iteration complexity of $\bigO{\epsilon^{-2}}$ to produce an approximate solution with precision $\epsilon > 0$.
 Extending that approach to the use of higher order derivatives, a descent algorithm was proposed in~\cite{calderon:2022} where, at each iteration, a descent direction can be computed by approximately minimizing a $p$th-order model regularized with a power $p+1$ of the norm of the step.
 Assuming that the $p$th derivatives of the objective functions are H{\"o}lder continuous with parameter $\beta \in [0,1]$, it was shown a worst-case iteration complexity of $\bigO{\epsilon^{-(p+\beta)/(p+\beta-1)}}$ for generating an approximate solution with precision $\epsilon>0$, thus yielding to a $\bigO{\epsilon^{-(p+1)/p}}$ worst-case complexity when the $p$th derivatives of the objective function are Lipschitz continuous (i.e., $\beta=1$).
+These complexity bounds align with those obtained for single-objective optimization (see, e.g.,~\cite{birgin:2017,cartis:2011,cartis:2019,grapiglia:2015,nesterov:2006}).

-The above mentioned schemes are able to produce a single Pareto-stationary point.
+The above mentioned schemes for multiobjective optimization are able to produce a single Pareto-stationary point.
 This may be unsatisfactory when the goal is to approximate the entire Pareto set rather than computing just a single point.
 For this reason, several algorithms that build sequences of sets were recently proposed in the literature~\cite{cocchi2020augmented,cocchi2021pareto,cocchi:2020,custodio:2021,custodio2011direct,lapucci:2023,lapucci2024effective,liuzzi2025worst,mohammadi2024trust}.

 Following this trend, here we design and analyze an algorithmic approach that builds sequences of sets of points by means of high-order regularized models.
 In the proposed scheme, we are given a set of points $X_k$ at every iteration $k$ and, chosen any point in $X_k$ (possibly all), we try to produce new points to be added to the set by minimizing an appropriate model where the $p$th-order Taylor approximation is regularized by a power $p+1$ of the norm of the step.
 Specifically, to select appropriate values for the regularization parameters, we generate several trial points using a search procedure that repeatedly increases the regularization parameters until a dominating point is obtained, that is, such that all the objective values are lower than the initial ones.
 A distinguishing feature of our approach is that not all the trial points computed in that search phase are discarded.
 Instead, they can be added to the current set of points if they make \textit{at least one objective function} decrease.